 Yes.
-The Board approved the scope statement and conditionally authorized hearings for WA-11-19 at its December 2019 meeting.
+The Board approved the scope statement and conditionally authorized hearings for WA-11-19 at its December 2019 meeting, and previously approved the proposed rule at its Oct.
+27, 2021, meeting.

 7. Who will be impacted by the proposed rule?
 How?